Program Overview

 Arrive in Rabat and check in to the Sofitel Rabat Jardin Roses, a deluxe hotel in the heart of Morocco’s fortified capital city.
 Enjoy an afternoon at leisure with time to explore on your own or indulge in the hotel’s luxury amenities, which include three swimming pools, a mini-golf area and a spa with a hammam.

 Dinner is also on your own this evening.
-Consult the hospitality desk for recommendations in the area or dine in the hotel restaurant.
+Consult the Hospitality Desk for recommendations in the area or dine in the hotel restaurant.

 Check out of the hotel after breakfast for a tour of the city before returning to Casablanca to embark the deluxe World Traveller.

-Rabat.
 More reserved than bustling Marrakech and cosmopolitan Casablanca, the ancient city of Rabat has been the capital since 1956 and is the official royal residence of King Mohammed VI.
-Located where the Bou Regreg River flows into the Atlantic, Rabat features a historic section and more modern area that have been designated together as a UNESCO World Heritage site.
+Located where the Bou Regreg River flows into the Atlantic, Rabat features an historic section and more modern area that have been designated together as a UNESCO World Heritage site.

-Enjoy lunch at a local restaurant in Rabat before returning to Casablanca — a cosmopolitan city that blends North African and French culture.On your way to the port you will visit the Hassan II Mosque, dramatically situated on a promontory overlooking the ocean.
+Enjoy lunch at a local restaurant in Rabat before returning to Casablanca.
+On your way to the port, visit the Hassan II Mosque, dramatically situated on a promontory overlooking the ocean.
 Admire its intricate marble flooring and Moroccan details, including gilded cedar ceilings.
 One of the largest mosques in Africa, it is only one of two that is open to non-Muslim visitors.
-Conservative attire will be required and you will be asked to remove your shoes upon entrance.
+Conservative attire will be required, and you will be asked to remove your shoes at the entrance.

 Continue to the port to embark the ship and settle into your suite or stateroom.

-This afternoon you will have the option to remain in the area with time to continue exploring Grand Socco Square at your own pace or take one of two included excursions.
+You will have the option to return to the ship or remain in the area with time to continue exploring Grand Socco Square at your own pace.
 Shuttles from the city back to the ship will be provide for those who stay.

 The ship arrives in Gibraltar this morning where, after breakfast, you will disembark for an excursion to visit the legendary Rock of Gibraltar.